ko-tyat-ki/universal-ear/README.md

 <option value="yourMode">How you want to show your mode</option>
 ```

+5. When you are happy with what you've done, create a Pull Request, and tag some of us.

 # Support and questions

 Any questions, suggestions, love notes - write them either to Katya or Ivan immediately via